microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 * Login to the Configuration Manager console.

-* After logging in, click the “Administration” dropdown .
+* After logging in, go to the “Administration” workspace.
 Under “Site Configuration”, select “Client Settings” and open the properties of the "Default Client Settings".

    > **Note: You might have different client settings, choose the appropriate one that is deployed to the servers you are onboarding to Azure Arc**